OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-16.md

 ## Luke 16:12

-And if you have not been faithful with what belongs to another, who will give you what is your own?
+And if you have not been trustworthy with what belongs to someone else, who will give you what is truly yours?

 ## Luke 16:13